robertdavidgraham/masscan/README.md

 but they have two problems.
 The first problem is that they cause cache-lines to bounce quickly back-and-forth between CPUs.
 The second is that when there is contention, they'll do a system call into the kernel, which kills performance.
-Mutexes on the fast path of a program severely limits scalability.
+A mutex on the fast path of a program severely limits scalability.
 Instead, Masscan uses "rings" to synchronize things, such as when the user-mode TCP stack in the receive thread needs to transmit a packet without interfering with the transmit thread.